czim/laravel-pxlcms/README.md

 - Negative References (They do not get used; provide example if you find one).
 - Custom Modules (They are skipped, since no reliable table information is available, if any are even used).
+- Relationships with the same name as the foreign key attribute are not caught.
+Reasons not to touch this:
+   1. It would be magic
+   2. It would conflict with normal Eloquent usage
+   3. It would be inefficient (would needs checks for EVERY access operation on the model)

 ## Credits